AdesisNetlife/authrc/README.md

 #### Security

-First of all, if you use `.authrc`, you need to assume your machine is a secure environment
+First of all, if you use `.authrc`, it is assumed your machine is a secure environment

-`.authrc` proposal does not guarantee any type of aditional level of security, all it is dependening of you personal security prevention and how do you safety store your decryption keys.
+`.authrc` proposal does not guarantee any type of aditional level of security, all it is depending of you personal security prevention and how do you safety store your decryption keys

-`.authrc` was created with the idea of practicity in mind.
+`.authrc` was created with the idea of practicity in mind like first class priority and then the security

-If you are a security paranoic, you can encrypt/decrypt the whole file by your way
+If you are paranoic and you want to add an aditional level security, you can encrypt/decrypt the whole file by your own way

 #### Security recommendations